International Human Rights Clinic

-The Cornell International Human Rights Clinic is devoted to working on a wide array of human rights projects, ranging from the development of materials for use in training foreign judges to filing briefs before U.S. and international courts.
-Clinic participants have filed both party and amicus briefs in U.S. Federal Court of Appeals, the European Court of Human Rights, U.S. Supreme Court, and have prepared reports for hearings before the Inter-American Commission on Human Rights.
-Clinic students have also undertaken international field research.
-Through the International Human Rights Clinic, Cornell Law students have helped strengthen the rule of law and legal processes in communities throughout the world.
+Students in the Cornell International Human Rights Clinic work on a wide array of human rights projects, including litigation before international tribunals, U.S. and foreign courts; advocacy before UN bodies; and the investigation and reporting of human rights violations.
+Clinic participants have filed both party and amicus briefs in U.S. state and federal courts, the European Court of Human Rights and the U.S. Supreme Court.
+They have also filed petitions and prepared reports for hearings before the Inter-American Commission on Human Rights.
+Clinic students have also carried out international field research in India, Argentina, Colombia, Malawi, Liberia, and other countries.
+Through the International Human Rights Clinic, Cornell Law students have helped strengthen the rule of law in communities throughout the world.

 To learn more about the Clinic faculty and staff, please click here.
-For recent news coverage on the Clinic, please click here.

 For recent news coverage of the Clinic's work, please click here.

 To see projects in Sital Kalantry's section of the Clinic,

 please click here.